 10. A Question of Sport (10.92)

-Two decades on, Ghostwatch remains one of the highest rated single dramas of all time.
+Consequently, three decades on, GHOSTWATCH remains one of the highest rated single dramas of all time.

 With thanks to Stephen Freestone for the above!